Is financing possible with ING?

 Guest WC (if contractually agreed)

-1 lighting outlet with switch
+1 light outlet with switch

 1 single socket

-Corridor (attic / upper floor)
+Corridor (attic/upper floor)

-1 lighting outlet with two-way switch
+1 light outlet with two-way switch

 1 single socket